Emmascobar/ToDoApp/README.md

 - Create Task To Do: where you can assing a determinate task to a specific user.
 Is necesary user exist previously to will can asignate a new task.
 - View all task on "Task list": where you can view determinate data of every task and user and you can use filters and sort every column, as well as, edit or eliminate the task you want.

-Normally, a Specific User only can modificate or delete your own task, as well as, admins are the only can create new user.
-In this case for a little bit of time these optiones will be desativates.
-We're sorry for the inconvinience.
-I hope to add that and also other details as soon as posible.

 ## Main technologies used:
 - Java / Spring / SpringBoot : to write the API code by using the libraries provided by both frameworks.
 - JPA: to map and relate the API with the database.
 - MySQL: to review and administrate the database.
 - Thymeleaf: to build a modern server-side Java template engine (View-Mode) for web in HTML.

 ## Information for Devs:
 - The API code is written with the naming conventions, among others, we use PascalCase for the name of Models, and their homonyms in SQL with snake_case.
 It's suggested for future modifications follows the same convention to keep clean the project.